darth-dodo/barebones-backend/README.md

 - Basic server using `http.server`
 - Tests using `unittest`
 - Code autoformatter using [`black`](https://github.com/psf/black)
+- The application is divided into three components
+    - `barebones_server` is where the server logic resides; it includes routing, response generations and starting the multithreaded server
+    - `barebones_routes` is where the application routes and route handlers are mapped
+    - `barebones_controllers` is where the application controller logic reside

 ## API details
 - Please enter the information as mentioned in the requirements